charlesfrye/psych101d-demo/policies.md

 ## Communication Policies

-- Please add the following text into the subject line of emails to us: [PSYCH101D].
+- **Please add the following text into the subject line of emails to us: [PSYCH101D]**.
 We receive a lot of emails on a daily basis and we want to be sure not to miss yours!
-- For brief questions pertaining to course material, please use Piazza.
+- For brief questions pertaining to course material, **please use Piazza**.
 - Anonymous posting is currently enabled on Piazza.
 Note that there are mechanisms for unmasking posters in the case of threats and hate speech.
 Anonymity is meant to enable shame- and shyness-free speech, not irresponsibility.